-The cash method is used by most farmers because they find it easier to keep cash method records.
-However, if you use inventories to figure your gross income, you must use an accrual method for your inventory purchases and sales.
-The cash method cannot be used by certain farm corporations and partnerships, or by any tax shelter.
+Most farmers use the cash method because they find it easier to keep cash method records.
+However, if you use an inventory to figure gross income, you must use an accrual method for your inventory purchases and sales.
+Certain farm corporations and partnerships, or any tax shelter, cannot use the cash method.
 See Accrual Method, later.